picocomputer/rp6502/README.md

 cd ../..
 ```

-Only build with Release or RelWithDebInfo.
-Debug builds may not have a fast enough action loop.
-This will be addressed later.

 The Pi Pico VGA is also a Picoprobe for development and terminal use.
 Load a release build of rp6502_vga.uf2 on it with the BOOT SEL button.
 You can do the UF2 process with the RIA board too, or use the VGA/Picoprobe board to load it using OpenOCD.

 The VSCode launch settings connect to a remote debug session.
 I use two terminals for the debugger and monitor.
 You'll also want to add a udev rule to avoid a sudo nightmare.
 The following are rough notes, you may need to install software which is beyond the scope of this README.